Midwestern HomeLife

 caramel whipped cream ingredients.

-Instant pudding mix, optional.
-One tablespoon of instant pudding mix per cup of heavy cream helps stabilize the whipped cream and keep it from weeping.
+• Instant pudding mix, optional.
+One tablespoon of instant pudding mix per cup of heavy cream helps stabilize the whipped cream and prevent weeping.

-Salt.
-A dash of salt brings out the flavor.
+• Salt.
+A dash of salt brings out the flavor, so don't skip it.
 For a salted caramel vibe, add a little more.

 chocolate cake with holes on top.

-Step 1: Prepare and bake cake in a 9 x 13 pan according to the package instructions.
+Step 1: Prepare and bake the cake according to the cake mix box instructions in a 9 x 13-inch cake pan, coated with nonstick cooking spray.
 For extra flavor, substitute coffee for the water.

 chocolate cake with holes on top drizzled with caramel sauce.